logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/registry/model_evaluation_images.md

 ## Conclusion

-In this guide you learned how to attach model evaluation images to a model, helping better understand the experiment results obtained during model training.
+In this guide you learned how to attach model evaluation images to a model, visually communicating the model performance and evaluation metrics in the model registry.